 When it comes to searching for the right job, people rate relationships with colleagues and superiors and chances for career development very highly.

 All in all, recognizing the importance of EX for your business is a matter of common sense, as well as hard facts.

 Companies that made it to the ‘100 Best Companies to Work for in America’ list generate 2.3 to 3.8 percent higher stock returns than other businesses.

-In other words, the best way to provide top-notch employee experience is to show genuine and sincere care for your workers every day, at all levels of your organization.
+In other words, the best way to provide a top-notch employee experience is to show genuine and sincere care for your workers every day at all levels of your organization.

 How Can You Create a Positive Employee Experience?